 net start msiserver

-- Close the Command Prompt window and restart your computer.
+- Close the window and restart your computer.
 Once your computer is back on, try to update Windows to see if Windows Error 0x800f0831 has been fixed.

 Fourth Method – Run the Windows System File Checker (SFC)

 The Windows SFC is a built-in tool that checks whether any relevant files are damaged or missing.
 The SFC verifies the stability of all secured Windows system files and updates those old, corrupt system files or modified with updated versions.
-This method can potentially fix corrupt update files that cause the 0x800f0831 error.
+This method can potentially fix corrupt update errors including the 0x800f0831 error.